Stephen L. Kapp

 My original "inspirational" photographer role models were (and still are) Ansel Adams for B&W, and Galen Rowell for color.
 Although there are many fine outdoor photographers who I have admired, those that are most influential to me at this time are: Michael Frye, Bruce W. Heinemann, Martin Bailey, Anthony "Anto" Galot (A.G.
 Photographe), Paul Simon Wheeler, Guy Tal, Guy Edwardes and Adam Woodworth (the latter as inspiration and training for my future effort in astro-photography)..

 A collection of my Sierra Nevada and Yosemite National Park color prints were on display for a few months in the Western Mountaineering store in Santa Cruz, CA; I placed in the B&W Architecture category at the Santa Cruz County Fair; and in 2010, a photo of mine was printed in the Sunday edition of the Travel Section of the San Diego Union Tribune newspaper.
-Recently, after deciding to enter the San Diego County Fair's "Exhibition of Photography" for the first time in 2015, they chose to display one of my architectural images, and likewise they featured 5 of my architectural images in 2016 (4 can be found here).
-My work can also be viewed in selected Contests and Assignments on Outdoor Photographer.
+After deciding to enter the San Diego County Fair's "Exhibition of Photography" for the first time in 2015, they chose to display one of my architectural images, and likewise they featured 5 of my architectural images in 2016 (4 can be found here) and a couple in 2017.
+My work can also be viewed in selected Contests and Assignments on Outdoor Photographer., including "Photo of the Day" (Alaska) and again "Photo of the Day-2" (Canada) recently, as well as a member on their V.I.Photographer Profile.
 My first (Alaska), second (Yosemite) and third (Big Sur) PhotoBook Projects can be viewed here (full screen mode recommended, then click < 1 page to view Cover).
-Finally, my photos posted at National Geographic's Community can be seen here.
+My photos posted at National Geographic's Community can be seen here.
+Finally, I am honored to have recently been selected to showcase some of my work at Camerapixio where I also was published and received an Editor's Choice Award.

 "Hopefully my photos tell a common story of capturing the numerous beautiful landscapes our country offers those who get out and explore it, combined with that critical mix of ideal subject matter, light, composition and timing.
 The special ingredient is that rare emotional impact of the photograph to the viewer.
 We endeavor to freeze these special moments in time for ourselves and to share our unique experiences with others.
 The artistic craft of outdoor photography causes us to see and feel these wonderful scenes in a new and more meaningful way and prods us toward our next photo adventure."

-Source: Excerpt from "The American Landscape Contest," 2013, in a Featured Contender article where two of my images were showcased.
+Source: Excerpt from "The American Landscape Contest," 2013, in a Featured Contender article by Outdoor Photographer where two of my images were showcased.